 By default, running an application also builds it and deploys it to a location from where it can be run on the desktop, on a device emulator or simulator, or on a device that is connected to the development PC.

 To run executable files without deploying them first, select Build > Run Without Deployment.
-To make this the default option, deselect the Tools > Options > Project > Always deploy project before running it option.
+To make this the default option, deselect the Tools > Options > Build & Run > General > Always deploy project before running it check box.

 To run applications: